You are here

 Lennard’s practice focusses on national and international family and juvenile law.

-Lennard also acts as a registered mediator (ADR.MED®) in family law related disputes between individual parties.
+Lennard also acts as a MfN registered mediator in family law related disputes between individual parties.

 Furthermore, Lennard is regularly appointed as guardian ad litem by the Courts of The Hague and Rotterdam.